linzhoucool/ObjectOrientedJavascript/FinalProject.md

 ## Project Requirements

 ### Player Movements

-Player can not move off screen
+1. The Player can not move off screen
-Vehicles cross the screen
-Vehicle-player collisions happen logically (not too early or too late) Vehicle-player collision resets the game
-Something happens when player wins
+2. The Player should only be able to move 1 'block' at a time.

 ### Enemy Movements
+1. The enemy should reset to their starting point upon disappearing off the canvas.
+2. Enemies should move at an appropriate speed, not too fast and not too slow.

+### Collision
+1. Enemy-player collisions happen logically (not too early or too late).
+2. Enemy-player collision resets the game.
+3. Collisions occur when an enemy sprite and player sprite share the same x and y coordinates.

 ### Levels
 1. You should create levels.
 Players start at level 1, and each time your player successfully crosses to the water, the level increases.
 With each level increase, the speed at which the enemies move should increase.
 The current level should always be displayed at the top of the page.
 2. If a player collides with an enemy, they revert back to level 1.
 3. You should track, maintain and display the highest level obtained in a single session.

 ## TIPS: